Armenian diaspora: History

+Armenians in Turkey, such as Hrant Dink, do not consider themselves a part of the Armenian Diaspora, since they have been living in their historical homeland for more than four thousand years.
+They are not considered part of the diaspora either by the Ministry of Diaspora Hranush Hakobyan: "Diaspora represents all the Armenians who live beyond the Armenian Highland.
+In this context, we have singled out the Armenians of Istanbul and those living on the territory of Western Armenia.
+Those people have inhabited the lands for thousands of years, and they are not considered Diaspora."

-Before 1870, there were 60 Armenian immigrants settled in New England.
+Before 1870, 60 Armenian immigrants settled in New England.
 Armenian immigration rose to 1,500 by the end of the 1880s, and rose to 2,500 in the mid-1890s due to massacres caused by the Ottoman Empire.
 Armenians who immigrated to the United States before WWI were primarily from Asia Minor and settled on the East Coast.

-The Armenian diaspora grew considerably during and after the First World War due to the dissolution of the Ottoman Empire.
+The Armenian diaspora grew considerably both during and after the First World War due to the dissolution of the Ottoman Empire.
 In the year 1910, over 5,500 Armenians immigrated to the United States, and by 1913, 9,355 more Armenians entered the North American borders.
 As World War I approached, the rate of Armenian immigration rose to about 60,000.
 In 1920 and until the Immigration Act of 1924, 30,771 Armenians came to the United States; the immigrants were predominantly widowed women, children, and orphans.
 Although many Armenians perished during the Armenian genocide, some of the Armenians who managed to escape, established themselves in various parts of the world.

-By 1966, around 40 years after the start of the Armenian genocide, 2 million Armenians still lived in Armenia, while 330,000 lived in Russia, and 450,000 lived in the United States and Canada.
+By 1966, around 40 years after the start of the Armenian genocide, 2 million Armenians still lived in Armenia, while 330,000 Armenians lived in Russia, and 450,000 Armenians lived in the United States and Canada.

-The immigration rate increased after the Immigration Act was liberated in 1965.
-Civil War in Lebanon in 1975 and the Islamic Revolution in Iran during 1978 were push factors for Armenians to immigrate.
-The 1980 U.S. Census reported 90 percent of immigration to the United States by Iranian-Armenians occurred during the years 1975 and 1980.
+In the United States, the rate of immigration increased after the Immigration Act was passed in 1965.
+The outbreak of the civil War in Lebanon in 1975 and the outbreak of the Islamic Revolution in Iran during 1978 were factors which pushed Armenians to immigrate.
+The 1980 U.S. Census reported that 90 percent of the immigration to the United States was undertaken by Iranian-Armenians during the years from 1975 and 1980.

+The energy crisis in Armenia in the early 1990s also resulted in the emigration of 676,000-800,000 Armenians from the Caucasus.